heoyangji/antifragile/README.md

 # antifragile
-Self-reorganizing mechanism arising from recursive axiom collapse within multi-layer inference automata grounded in the FEP
+Self-reorganizing mechanism arising from recursive axiom collapse within multi-layered automata systems grounded in the FEP

 For intelligence to be artificial, it must take this form